Killers of the Flower Moon: Critical response

 Much praise was given to Gladstone's performance, with Anthony Lane of The New Yorker describing her as "unmistakably the movie's most compelling presence", and Chang calling her "an actor who can set off more emotional reverberations with a barely cracked smile than some performers manage in an entire monologue".
 Brody observed: "[Mollie] is not only the character on whose actions the drama pivots but also the one whose subjectivity, presented sparingly but suggested powerfully, gives the story a sense of inner life."

 Filmmaker Alfonso Cuarón praised the film, stating: "Scorsese has chosen a distant and reflective stance, favoring atmosphere over narrative, denying us the easy satisfaction of moral superiority to the men on screen who managed to justify their hideous betrayals of their loved ones and still pretend to have a soul, and confronting audiences with the sin by omission that must rightfully haunt the American soul."
 Filmmakers Phạm Thiên Ân, Joe Dante, Robert Eggers, and Reinaldo Marcus Green, as well as actor Bill Hader, also cited it as among their favorite films of 2023.

 The February 2024 issue of New York Magazine lists Killers of the Flower Moon as among "The Best Movies That Lost Best Picture at the Oscars."
 IndieWire included it on its list of "The Best Modern Western Movies" in November 2024 and ranked it at number 29 on its list of "The 100 Best Movies of the 2020s (So Far)" in June 2025.

-In May 2025, ScreenCrush ranked the film at number 7 on its list of "The 20 Best Movies of the Last 20 Years," with Matt Singer writing "It feels like I write this every time Scorsese releases a new movie lately, but it’s arguably more true of Killers of the Flower Moon than ever before: If it is the last movie he makes, it is a perfect exclamation point on an incredible career."

 In July 2025, the film ranked number 93 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."

 Some critics lamented the film's decision to focus its narrative on the characters of Ernest and Hale, opining that the character of Mollie felt underdeveloped.
 Chang noted: "The movie seems curiously reluctant to penetrate the psychology of its Osage characters — a reluctance that feels like timidity, respect or maybe a mix of both."
 Angelica Jade Bastién of Vulture wrote: "Trapped by the gleam of reverence, [Scorsese] ends up returning to the same racial stereotypes he sought to avoid: The Osage people are noble and connected to the land, but their personalities, their desires, their joys, and, most crucially, their anger remain in the shadowed hallways of a history Scorsese is too timid to approach."